openshift/lightspeed-service/CONTRIBUTING.md

 make test-e2e                  Run end to end tests
 ```

-All tests are based on [Pytest framework](https://docs.pytest.org/en/) and code coverage is measured by plugin [pytest-cov](https://github.com/pytest-dev/pytest-cov).
+All tests are based on the [Pytest framework](https://docs.pytest.org/en/) and code coverage is measured by the plugin [pytest-cov](https://github.com/pytest-dev/pytest-cov).
 For mocking and patching, the [unittest framework](https://docs.python.org/3/library/unittest.html) is used.

 Currently code coverage threshold for integration tests is set to 60%.
 This value is specified directly in Makefile, because the coverage threshold is different from threshold required for unit tests.

-As specified in Definition of Done, new changes needs to be covered by tests.
+As specified in Definition of Done, new changes need to be covered by tests.